learn-co-curriculum/dsc-building-an-object-oriented-simulation-lab/README.md

         print("Deaths So Far: {}".format(num_dead))
 ```

 Great!
-You've now created a basic `Simulation` object that is capable of instantiating itself according to your specifications.
+You've now created a basic `Simulation()` class that is capable of instantiating itself according to your specifications.
 However, your simulation doesn't currently do anything.
-Now, add the appropriate behaviors to our simulation.
+Now, add the appropriate behaviors to the simulation.

 ### Building Our Simulation's Behavior